Tyler-cash/QoS-Applier/README.md

 # QoS-Applier
 This script updates the QoS settings on a DD-WRT router.
-The download and upload speeds are measured by using the speedtest_cli library.
+The download and upload speeds are measured using the speedtest_cli library.

 # Reason for script
 I use QoS to ensure my games don't lag and to prioritize video streaming over general webpage traffic.
 The problem is my download speed